fboerman/blog/content/posts/yearinreview/core2023/index.md

 It also seems to be quite stable, as in my [previous post](https://boerman.dev/posts/flowbased/corepriceconvergence/) for the first year of CORE which is half 2022 and half 2023 it came out on 55.57%.
 I do not compare to pre 2022 levels here given that the CORE region switched capacity calculation half way through 2022, which has a big impact on price convergence and is thus an unfair comparison when looking at market price results.

-For the final indicator in this post, figure 8 below shows again the relative price spread but this time averaged per hour of the day.
+For the final indicator in this post, figure 8 below shows again the relative price spread, but this time averaged per hour of the day.

 {{<plotly json="fig_spread_pct_perhour.json" height="400px" caption="Fgiure 8: Average relative price spread per hour of the day, CORE region (excl.
 Poland) in 2023" >}}

 Here we can actually see a reversed duck curve!
 The middle of the day hours have high relative price spread.
 This is the other side of the solar pv effect.
-The mean price may be low but due to the large differences between zones in terms of installed capacity of solar pv this can cause high price spreads.
+The mean price may be low, but due to the large differences between zones in terms of installed capacity of solar pv this can cause high price spreads.

 This concludes the second post on the "year in review" series.
 Next parts will focus on market revenues within CORE and zoom in on the netherlands.
 Furthermore soon the TenneT Annual Market update will be published in which some of my indicators will be used.
 Stay tuned on my linkedin for updates when more posts come online!